Blosc/c-blosc2/plugins/codecs/ndlz/README.md

 considers dataset multidimensionality and takes advantage of it instead of processing all data as serial.

-The main disadvantage of *NDLZ* is that it is only useful for 2-dim datsets and at the moment other more developed codecs that do not consider multidimensionality obtain better results (times and ratios) for 2-dim datasets.
+The main disadvantage of *NDLZ* is that it is only useful for 2-dim datasets and at the moment other more developed codecs that do not consider multidimensionality obtain better results (times and ratios) for 2-dim datasets.